RWS/dxa-flexible-campaign-content/README.md

 4. After that restart the services 'SDL Web Content Manager Service Host' and 'SDL Web Transport Distributor Service'
 5. Import the needed schemas and templates by following the instructions given here: [CMS import script](./cms/import/README.md)
 6. If you want to use the SDL Web Translation Manager for translating the campaigns you have to open up the embedded schema 'Campaign Content - TaggedContent'.
-And there mark all fields as translatable.
+And there mark the field 'content' as translatable.

 DXA.NET: